NKI-GCF/XenofilteR/README.md

 ## Changes and additions we are currently working on
 ##
-- [ ] Making XenofilteR into an R-package - [ ] Initial loop running the
+- [ ] Making XenofilteR into an R-package
-basic function of XenofilteR
+- [x] Initial loop running the basic function of XenofilteR